LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/SDKAttributes/branding-and-configurations.md

 #### photoSharingOpenMenuImageButton
 Photo sharing open menu custom button.

-NOTE: this property gets its tint color from `cameraButtonEnabledColor` or `cameraButtonDisabledColor` — depending on button state
+**Note:** This property gets its tint color from `cameraButtonEnabledColor` or `cameraButtonDisabledColor` — depending on button state.

 **Type:** UIImage?